eth-act/zkevm-book/src/trees/external/interface.md

 ### Succinctness
 The final property is an efficiency property known as *succinctness*.
 Intuitively, it means that verifying a proof is significantly cheaper than re-executing the underlying computation.
-More formally, we require that both the size of `proof` and the running time of `Verify` are sublinear in the running time of the original function f.
+More formally, we require that both the size of `proof` and the running time of `Verify` are sublinear in the running time of the original function `f`.

 In some practical zkEVM constructions, these quantities can even constant, depending only on a security parameter.
 To give a concrete sense of scale: a proof attesting to the correctness of a large computation may be just a few hundred kilobytes.